 Fall is a beautiful season.
 Leaves are changing color and beginning to drop, the weather is cool but still comfortable and there’s a freshness in the air.
 So it comes at no surprise that fall weddings are popular and on the rise.
 After all, the summer heat is gone, which means your guests won’t be baking through your outdoor ceremony.
 Before you decide that fall is the best time to tie the knot, though, you need to know that the fall season has its own set of wedding related obstacles.

-Below, a seasoned wedding planner in Lowell, IN shares a few common wedding pitfalls and tips to avoid them.
+Below, a seasoned wedding planner in Northwest Indiana shares a few common wedding pitfalls and tips to avoid them.

 Fall foliage is pretty, but not guaranteed.
 Your plans for an outdoor ceremony with natural fall-colored foliage may be foiled by an unexpected cold front.

 What to do: Of course, you’ve planned your wedding day well in advance, but the weather forecast cannot predict with any accuracy the weather conditions several months out.
 But never fear!
 An outdoor fall wedding is still possible as long as you, your wedding party and guests are prepared for Mother Nature.
 Either in your invitations, on your wedding website or in an email, make sure to communicate that the day or evening might get a little chilly.
 That way, everyone attending will know to bring a warm garment just in case.
 For added comfort, consider providing light wraps, setting up heat lamps or even lighting fire pits at the reception.